 MBA 532- INTERNATIONAL BUSINESS ENVIRONMENT.
 International issues of markets, power, and culture under condition of global interdependence.
 Analytical framework and global perspectives needed to manage a firm's interaction with its international environment.

-MBA 533 - LEADERSHIP, INFLUENCE and MANGERIAL EFFECTIVENESS.
+MBA 533 - LEADERSHIP, INFLUENCE and MANAGERIAL EFFECTIVENESS.
 Focus on diagnostic, conceptual, analytic, and interpersonal competencies needed in leadership roles; power, politics, and influence in organizations; corporate culture and leadership style; leadership and ethical decision-making.

 MGMT 551 - MANAGING ORGANIZATIONAL CHANGE AND INNOVATION.
 Knowledge and skills of organizational change with emphasis on diagnostic skills necessary for effective management of planned organizational change.
 Individual and group leadership approaches.